garencheckley/podexp/README.md

 - **User Interface**: Delete buttons are provided in both the podcast list and episode views, with confirmation dialogs to prevent accidental deletion.
 - **Cascading Deletes**: When a podcast is deleted, all its episodes and audio files are automatically removed to prevent orphaned data.

 These improvements provide users with complete control over their content, allowing them to manage their podcasts more effectively.

+### Episode Length Customization
+The system now supports customizable episode lengths:

+- **Prompt-Based Configuration**: Users can specify the desired episode length in the podcast prompt using phrases like "episode length: 3 minutes" or "episode duration: 300 words"
+- **Default Length**: If no length is specified, episodes default to 2 minutes (approximately 300 words)
+- **Word-Based Measurement**: The system now focuses on word count rather than character count for more natural-sounding episodes
+- **Flexible Options**: Supports both minute-based and word-based specifications
+- **User Guidance**: The podcast creation form includes tips on how to specify episode length

+This feature gives users more control over their podcast content, allowing them to create episodes that match their specific needs and preferences.